You may have seen something like this around town:

 Owners of properties that require backflows are responsible for ensuring a backflow is installed, tested (at least once in every twelve-month period or more often if conditions warrant), and maintained in proper working order.
 Repairs to each assembly unit that have failed inspection and/or identified as needing repair before a test date shall be corrected by the customer within the prescribed three (3) day period, pursuant to MMC Section 15.32.090-Valve Inspections-Responsibility.

-Any questions regarding the type of backflow device should be referred to the City of Merced Public Works Water Department Supervisor at (209) 385-6800.
+Any questions regarding the type of backflow device should be referred to the City of Merced, Public Works, Water Division Supervisor at (209) 385-6800.